Battle of Mišar: Battle

 The Serbian shooters and gunners mowed down the first line of Ottoman cavalry and panic struck the Ottoman lines when the horsemen retreated into the infantry led by Kulenović.
 However, the Ottomans soon regrouped and engaged the Serbian infantry.
 At one point Serbian soldiers panicked and retreated to the sconce fortress, but Karađorđe took his sabre and ordered them to get back to their posts.
 Then he signaled for the charge of the Serbian cavalry from the opposite ends with two simultaneous cannon shots.
 Kulenović and the remaining Ottoman troops continued asymmetric efforts against the advancements of the Serbian rebels.
-Then Luka Lazarević charged with the cavalry, broke the Ottoman line, and the cavalry divided into two parts.
+Then Lazarević charged with the cavalry, broke the Ottoman line, and the cavalry divided into two parts.
 One part charged boldly on Ottoman artillery.
 The first rank was killed, but the rest killed all the artillerymen, and arrived at the Ottoman headquarters, where chief-in-command Sulejman Pasha Skopljak was celebrating too soon.
 The fights at Mišar lasted several days with mutual losses, but the battle itself ended with the collapse of the Ottoman center and the exposure of the right and left columns.
 Kulenović and his Bosnian troops were killed on the battlefield.
-Some Serbian sources say that Kulenović was slain in a duel with Luka Lazarević, in which Luka was wounded.
+Some Serbian sources say that Kulenović was slain in a duel with Lazarević, in which Luka was wounded.
 Other sources say that Kulenović was killed by riflemen who ambushed him after the duel.
 The remaining Ottoman Bosnian army fled in panic from the battlefield to Bosnia.

 During the battle, numerous Bosnian leaders, including beys and aghas, fell to the Serbian forces.
-The victory bolstered the morale of the lower class Christian population, within the Ottoman’s Eyelet of Bosnia, stoking their sense of identity and resistance.
+The victory bolstered the morale of the lower class Christian population, within the Ottoman's Eyelet of Bosnia, stoking their sense of identity and resistance.

 Part of the fleeing Ottoman army that fled via Šabac was ambushed and destroyed by vojvoda Stojan Čupić, vojvoda Miloš Pocerac and archpriest Nikola Smiljanić in the Kitog forest.
 All of the equipment, including Kulin-kapetan's personal belongings, sabre and uniform were taken, and Serb captives taken by the Ottomans were freed.
 At the same time, bimbaša Cincar-Janko and buljubaša Lazar Mutap pursued Ottoman Bosnian troops across the Sava into Habsburg territory, where Cincar-Janko slew Ostroč-kapetan and Mutap slew Hadži-Mosta at Bosut.